akhilraj6522/object-blurring-using-Mask-RCNN/README.md

 This model detects the object and blur the object. this model can be trained with images containing object which is needed to be blurred.

-This Repo is just a tiny modification of Matterports MaskRCNN Repo link is [here](https://github.com/matterport/Mask_RCNN) .
+This Repo is a modification of Matterports MaskRCNN Repo - link is [here](https://github.com/matterport/Mask_RCNN) .
 This repository contains the prediction and modified visualisation algorithm of Mask rcnn.

 Install required libraries